TheLookout12/cloud/README.md

 Say yes to all apart from the overwrite files.

+Once this is complete use the following command, again in command line:

+firebase deploy

+This should deploy the website and give a link to the user that should give them the html file online linked with the database.

 Of course you should be able to see the website by using the link supplied below.

 To see the website use the following URL: